MRLintern/NavierStokes-2D-ChannelFlow/README.md

 with the solution.
 For visualization, [ParaView](https://www.paraview.org/) is a good choice.
 If you need help go to [ParaView Tutorial](https://www.paraview.org/Wiki/images/b/bc/ParaViewTutorial56.pdf).
 If you don't want to run the program, `RESULTS.dat` is included.
+You can save the output data to CSV instead; change it in the source file.
+I've used CSV files for **ParaView**; never checked if dat files can be used but they probably can be.

 ## TODO